nftwzrd/OpenSea-Apis-NFT-Bulk-Make-Offer-Bot/README.md

 - The Bot can make offers on multiple Collections in one run.
 <br />

-## Statistics of OpenSea Production Env Apis Bot
+## Pros & Cons  of OpenSea Production Env Apis Bot

 |Stats    |
 |---------|